IHealth logo

 CPOE: a transformative change that directly impacts quality and safety for patients

 Computerized provider order entry and orders management, or CPOE for short, allows care providers to enter medication orders and other instructions for their patients directly into the electronic health record (EHR).
-As a key component of the Cerner EHR system, CPOE and orders management will be going live in 2024 at Victoria General Hospital and Royal Jubilee Hospital-.
+As a key component of the Cerner EHR system, CPOE and orders management is rolling out in phases across Island Health.

 Currently, most Island Health medical staff must use paper forms to order medications, tests and imaging.
 The practice change from handwritten instructions to electronic ordering is expected to bring significant improvement to both health care provider experience and to the quality of patient care.